Petty Theft with a Prior - Penal Code 666 PC

 Can You Reduce a Prior Felony Theft to a Misdemeanor?

 Motions to reduce felony theft-related offenses to misdemeanors are being filed and granted across San Fernando Valley, and good people are getting their rights and dignity back!
-If you or a loved one has a petty theft with priors felony conviction sitting on your criminal record, you owe it to yourself to come in and see what the Hedding Law Firm can do to get rid of the case once and for all.
+If you or a loved one has a petty theft with a priors felony conviction sitting on your criminal record, you owe it to yourself to come in and see what the Hedding Law Firm can do to get rid of the case once and for all.
 One phone call and meeting can set you on the road to getting your rights and good name back and putting the felony conviction in the rearview mirror.